dipika2204/React_CurrencyChange/README.md

     b.	node server.js (the serve will be working on port 3001)
 3. Now go to the browser and you will the data with the increase and decrease and no change icons and also updating after every 20 secs

-Things required by the project
+Things required by the project:
-1. React-create-app
+1. React-create-app:
 This helps you, setup the project.
 Webpack is used if you want to see the configurations, bundle.js file type this in the cmd “npm run build” to see them.

-2. React-icons
+2. React-icons:
 To show the icons of increase decrease no change

-3. Fast-csv
+3. Fast-csv:
 To handle the csv file

-4. Request
+4. Request:
 To send a request to extract data from files (online)

-5. Express
+5. Express:
 This helps us to change the configurations of Headers, Cache (CORS)

-6. JSX and ES6
+6. JSX and ES6:
 This helps us with react code.